Skip to main content

 Virtual Packages

-In this section, we'll go over how to build virtual packages with Dalec.
-Virtual packages are packages that don't install any files themselves but instead reference other packages as dependencies.
-They are useful for creating a package that is just a collection of dependencies.
+Virtual packages are packages that don't install files themselves but reference other packages as dependencies.
+They're useful for creating meta-packages that group related dependencies together.

 # syntax=ghcr.io/azure/dalec/frontend:latest